ahmedjamshed/DL3vsSEGvsUNET/README.md

 **How to setup the environment**

-Run this on command to create a python virtual environment with the name CVSeg
+Tested on Python v3.7.6, Run this on command to create a python virtual environment with the name CVSeg

 **IMPORTANT: On Windows use "py" instead of "python3"**